-In the sixth form, A-level results in the years 2012 to 2015 have been above the national average for sixth formers in maintained schools.
+In the sixth form, A-level results in 2015 were in line with the national average for sixth formers in maintained schools.

 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
 The teaching enables pupils to make good progress, encompasses effective behaviour management and is supported by suitable resources.
 A suitable framework for the assessment of pupils' performance is in place.